aaronnn47/react_context_example/README.md

 ## Creating a context file

 Create a context file in `src`, we can call this `themeContext.js`, as it will provide styles objects for different user-selectable themes.
-The default export will be the context object, which we create with `React.createContext()`.
+One export will be the context object, which we create with `React.createContext()`.
 In this case we also have another export, which is an object with the styling information for the different themes.
 <details><summary> themeContext.js </summary>

 ```js